open-telemetry/build-tools/semantic-conventions/syntax.md

 - `prefix`, optional string, prefix for the attributes for this semantic convention.
    It defaults to an empty string.
 - `extends`, optional string, reference another semantic convention `id`.
-   It inherits the prefix, constraints, and all attributes defined in the specified semantic convention.
+   It inherits the prefix, and all attributes defined in the specified semantic convention.
 - `deprecated`, optional, when present marks the semantic convention as deprecated.
    The string provided as `<description>` MUST specify why it's deprecated and/or what to use instead.
 - `attributes`, list of attributes that belong to the semantic convention.
-- `constraints`, optional list, additional constraints (See later).
-It defaults to an empty list.

 #### Span semantic convention